KDE Plasma

 System Settings

-I like to make my KDE panel narrower than the default size, by right clicking on the panel, selecting edit panel and then clicking on it and dragging the height button down.
-You can also lock and unlock the widgets and move them around, by right clicking on the panel and selecting Edit Panel.
+I like to make my KDE panel narrower than the default size, by right clicking on it and selecting Show Panel Configuration and then, adjusting the Panel Height setting.
+You can also lock and unlock widgets and move them around, by right clicking on the panel and selecting Edit Panel.
 You can also move the panel to any edge of your computer’s screen.

 Kcolorchooser is always one of the first applications I install on Linux.
 You can use the color selector on the app or you can use the color picker, to find out exactly what a color on your screen is.
 Use your left mouse button to select the color and then copy the html color code, to use that color in your settings.